What is Engine Capacity (cc):

-The engine capacity plays an important role in determining various engine outputs such as engine power, torque, and mileage.
-The ‘Engine Capacity’ is the volume, or in other words, the space available inside the cylinder to accommodate air-fuel mixture for burning.
+The engine's capacity plays an important role in determining various engine outputs such as engine power, torque, and mileage.
+It is the volume, or in other words, the space available inside the cylinder to accommodate air-fuel mixture for burning.
 Consider that it is just like a drum filled with water.
 Bigger the drum, more the water it can accumulate and guzzle.

 Similarly, an engine with higher capacity sucks more air into the cylinder.
 As the volume of the air grows, the fuel system also proportionately increases the corresponding quantity of fuel to the engine.
 As the amount of the fuel for burning increases, it also increases the power output.
-Hence, in simple words, the power output of an engine is directly proportional to the engine capacity in a conventional engine design.
+Hence, in simple words, the power output of an engine is directly proportional to its capacity in a conventional engine design.
 Incidentally, Chevrolet 9.3L V8 crate engine is one of the largest capacity engines in the world.

 Supplying more fuel to the engine increases its power and also its fuel consumption.
 As the volume of the cylinders increases, the power output also increases.
 But eventually, this reduces the mileage.
 Hence, in that context, the mileage of the car is inversely proportional to the engine capacity in a conventional design.
 The manufacturers keep upgrading the petrol engines and strike a balance between power and mileage to achieve both performance and efficiency.

 How Engine Capacity affects mileage:

 Typically, the cars with petrol engines of best fuel mileage come in the zone of up to 1000cc.
 Those with capacities 1000cc to 1500cc have better mileage figures.
-Whereas, engines with capacities from 1500cc to 1800cc have moderate fuel average range.
+Whereas, engines with displacement from 1500cc to 1800cc have moderate fuel average range.
 Those with capacities from 1800cc to 2500cc have lower fuel average range and the engines above 2500cc have the least mileage among all as shown in the chart below.